Divyaanshvats/vats_AI_Gen_Prompt/README.md

 ## How the Code Works

 1. **Load JSON Data**
-   Reads student test data from JSON files.
+   Reads student test data from JSON files.(The 3rd and 4th JSON File are the same but still taken both)

 2. **Extract Summary**
    Pulls out key info: subject names, scores, accuracy, and time taken.